 The family owned a huge 300 seater pancake restaurant.
-They were a Scientology family running their business along Scientology edicts.
+They were a Scientology family running their business along Scientology principles.

 Their first born was part of Ron Hubbard’s inner circle in the US.
 Mike was a hero, but it was his little sister who became my best friend.
-The family were very kind.
-Sleep overs at their house included cups of tea and granita biscuits in bed every morning.
-In Scientology, drugs are bad, family is good.
-I began to straighten my life out and think clearly.
+The family was very kind.

 When Scientology wants to hook you, they will fish with the perfect bait.

 The bait is whatever is messing up your life right now.
 It’s called your “ruin”, and what was ruining my life, apart from not being able to bed my gay best friend, was my mother.

 Never did I get so much attention than when I announced the Church of Scientology had a new member.
 They scattered.
 For a family so good at neglecting, ignoring, and pretending to be normal, suddenly all eyes were on me.

 My grandfather flipped, threatening to go to the newspapers, and I was banished from his presence and his cheque book.
 The family didn’t want any mumbo jumbo getting into my head to jolt-free the patterns of dysfunction they’d laid in.

 Here’s the irony: I was already in a cult.